18F/site-scanning/docs/technical-notes/permissions.md

 ## AWS

-* Engineer Tim Spencer and Product Owner Gray Brooks should have full admin rights to the AWS account.
+* Engineer Tim Spencer and Product Owner Gray Brooks should have full admin rights to the S3 account.
-* The public should have read access to all of the data files in the s3 bucket.
+* The public should have read access to all of the data files in the S3 bucket.

 ## GitHub Repo